stel/DOTabbar/README.md

 You can use `DOTabbar` in Inteface Builder: just drag a Custom View into your window and set it class to `DOTabbar`.
 After that you need to set a delegate to your tab bar and implement it.

-Your delegate must adops `DOTabbarDelegate` protocol:
+Your delegate must adopt `DOTabbarDelegate` protocol:

 	@protocol DOTabbarDelegate <NSObject>
 		// Your groups identifiers